-Each year, the Chilliwack Foundation provides a number of scholarships to secondary and post-secondary students in the Chilliwack area.
-The deadline for the submission of scholarship applications to the Chilliwack Foundation is aligned with the deadline dates of the Chilliwack School District.
+Each year, the Chilliwack Foundation provides several scholarships to secondary and post-secondary students in the Chilliwack area.
+The deadline for submitting scholarship applications to the Chilliwack Foundation is aligned with the deadline dates of the Chilliwack School District.

-The Scholarship Committee of the Chilliwack Foundation meets to review all scholarship applications and select the students to receive the scholarships shortly after the deadline for applications each year.
+The Scholarship Committee of the Chilliwack Foundation meets to review all scholarship applications and select the students to receive the scholarships shortly after the application deadline each year.

 All of the scholarships provided by the Chilliwack Foundation are paid out of the income generated on the following scholarship funds held in trust by the Chilliwack Foundation: